victordeni/virtual-diabetes-clinic/README.md

 RMSE (test): 53.85

-# v0.2 — Improvement
+## v0.2 — Improvement

+Preprocessing: StandardScaler

 Model: Ridge(alpha=1.0)

-RMSE (test): 53.78 → –0.14 % improvement
+RMSE (test): 53.78 → –0.13 % improvement

 The L2 regularization slightly improves generalization and stabilizes coefficients.

-All experiments are deterministic (random_state=42), and model artifacts are stored in /artifacts.
+## discarded experiment

+Model: Random Forest Regressor

+RMSE (test): 54.76 → +0.31 % not an improvement

+Because of the worsening of RMSE, this model was discarded and not added as v0.3

- API Endpoints
+# API Endpoints

-GET /health
+## GET /health

 Quick health check to verify that the service is running.

+The call should return the following status:

 {"status": "ok", "model_version": "v0.2"}

-POST /predict
+## POST /predict

 Send a patient feature vector and receive a continuous risk score.